snegastud/JavaScriptTheory/README.md

 >Once JavaScript encounters the return statement, it immediately stops executing the remaining code inside that function and returns the specified value.

 >For example, if I write a function to calculate the total amount, I use the return statement to send the calculated value back to wherever the function is called.

+**What is the difference between Synchronous and Asynchronous Programming?**

+>"JavaScript supports both synchronous and asynchronous programming.

+>In synchronous programming, the code executes line by line.
+Each statement waits until the previous statement finishes.

+>For example, if there are three tasks, Task 1 completes first, then Task 2, and finally Task 3.

+>In asynchronous programming, JavaScript doesn't wait for long-running operations like API calls, database requests, or timers.
+Instead, it continues executing the remaining code, and once the operation completes, it handles the result later.

+>In my projects, whenever I consume backend APIs, I use asynchronous programming with Promises and async/await because it improves application performance and provides a better user experience."
+**What is Callback Hell?**

+>"Callback Hell is a situation where multiple callbacks are nested inside one another.

+>As the number of callbacks increases, the code becomes deeply nested, difficult to read, difficult to debug, and hard to maintain.

+>For example, imagine a login process where we first validate the user, then fetch employee details, then retrieve permissions, and finally load dashboard data.
+If each step depends on the previous callback, the code becomes heavily nested.

+>Because of these readability and maintenance issues, Callback Hell is considered a problem.

+>To overcome Callback Hell, modern JavaScript introduced Promises and later async/await, which make asynchronous code much cleaner and easier to understand."

+**Why is Callback Hell considered a problem?**

+>"Callback Hell makes the code difficult to read because callbacks are nested multiple levels deep.

+>It also becomes difficult to debug, maintain, and extend the application.
+That's why nowadays we generally use Promises or async/await instead of deeply nested callbacks."

+**How do you solve Callback Hell?**

+>"There are multiple ways to solve Callback Hell.

+>The most common approaches are using Promises and async/await.

+>These approaches flatten the code structure, improve readability, simplify error handling, and make the code easier to maintain."

+**Which one do you prefer in your project?**

+>"In my projects, I mostly use async/await because the code looks very similar to synchronous code, making it much easier to read, understand, and maintain."